apereo/cas/docs/cas-server-documentation/mfa/Configuring-Multifactor-Authentication-Triggers.md

 ## REST

 MFA can be triggered based on the results of a remote REST endpoint of your design.
-If the endpoint is configured, CAS shall issue a `POST`, providing the principal and the service url.
+If the endpoint is configured, CAS shall issue a `POST`, providing the authenticated username as `principalId` and `serviceId` as the service url in the body of the request.

+Endpoints must be designed to accept/process `application/json`.
 The body of the response in the event of a successful `200` status code is expected to be the MFA provider id which CAS should activate.

 ## Opt-In Request Parameter/Header